The following is some general information about awards and some description

 04443 James A. MOORE Memorial Scholarship

-by The James A. and Donna-Mae Moore Foundation to a Canadian student
+annually by The James A. and Donna-Mae Moore Foundation to a Canadian student with the highest GPA

 entering third year pursuing a Combined Honours Degree in Mathematics and

 either Physics, Chemistry or Biology.
+Currently this award is not being offered.
 Mr. Moore was an alumnus of UBC,

 Double Honours Baccalaureate Degree in Mathematics and Chemistry 1932,